-An explanation for embedding Cognitive and Intell Cognitive and intellectual skills will be developed in organisational processes and practices.
-Assessmellearning outcomes. n class discussion and debate usi ng case studies , problem based learning and critical apprais Key Transferable Skills: Effective communication using a range of media and forms including the development and presentation of research findings.
-Use numerical and quantitative methods to analyse and interpret data, to decide between apparent and reliable effects and to evaluate research predictions.
+Cognitive and intellectual skills will be developed in class discussion and debate using case studies, problem based learning and critical appraisal of organisational processes and practices.
+Assessment will be focussed on students evidencing their critical skills to demonstrate they have achieved the learning outcomes.

+Key Transferable Skills: Effective communication using a range of media and forms including the development and presentation of research findings.
+Use numerical and quantitative methods to analyse and interpret data, to decide between apparent and reliable effects and to evaluate

+research predictions.
+A 3, A4, A5 ILO3, ILO4, ILO5 ILO7 Group task Reflective reports/ In- HIGH2061 HIGH2062

 Be able to decide between competing methodologies and justify choice.
-Acquire and utilise advanced IT skills; demonstrate confidence and responsibility in the A 3, A4, A5 ILO3, ILO4, ILO5, ILO7 Group task Reflective reports/ Inorganisation appraisals Online exercise tasks Written Reports Presentations In-class tests HIGH2061 HIGH2062 HIGH2065 HIGH2037 workplace. in class tests By the end of this level of this programme the students will be able to demonstrate for a threshold pass: QAA Benchmarks: Psychology benchmarks 5.5.5; Criminology Benchmarks 5.4 Primary: Workshops, Design, undertake, analyse and present an ethically compliant research project In class exercises.
-Course essays and research reports Use IT to decide between real and apparent results, evaluate predictions and communicate results using the appropriate medium and format, Tutorials.
-Seminars, Work Based Learning, Role Play, Presentations Initiate and sustain interpersonal and teamworking skills Secondary/Supplementary: Self-directed learning Peer review
+1200 1201 organisation appraisals Online exercise tasks Written Reports HIGH2065 HIGH2037

+Acquire and utilise advanced IT skills; demonstrate confidence and responsibility in the workplace.
+Presentations In-class tests

+By the end of this level of this programme the students will be able to demonstrate for a threshold pass:

+QAA Benchmarks:

+Psychology benchmarks 5.5.5; Duine on a

+Criminology Benchmarks 5.4 Primary:

+Workshops,

+Design, undertake, analyse and present an In class exercises.

+ethically compliant research project Course essays and research

+reports Tutorials.

+Use IT to decide between real and apparent Seminars, Work Based

+results, evaluate predictions and communicate results using the appropriate medium and Learning, Role Play,

+format, Presentations

+iornat, . recommend

+Initiate and sustain interpersonal and Secondary/Supplementary:

+teamworking skills Self-directed learning

+U Peer review

+-